 Helping Victims of Traumatic Brain Injuries Recover the Compensation They Deserve

-Any injury to the brain can be devastating.
-Because the brain is involved in nearly all human activity, brain trauma can completely disrupt your life.
+Any injury to the brain can be devastating, and brain trauma can completely disrupt your life.
 After an accident, brain injury victims often report mood changes, sleep disruption, and pain.
-Many are unable to move as well as they used to.
+Many are unable to move as well as they did before they were hurt.

-• Traumatic Brain Injuries (TBIs): The brain gets injured due to trauma to the body or head.
+• Traumatic Brain Injuries (TBIs): These happen when the brain gets injured due to trauma to the body or head.
 Common causes include car accidents, falls, sporting accidents, and violent attacks.
-According to the Centers for Disease Control, about half of TBI hospitalizations are caused by falls.
+According to the Centers for Disease Control and Prevention (CDC), a total of 68,663 deaths occurred due to traumatic brain injury in 2023, an average of 5,722 every month.

 • Anoxic Brain Injuries: An anoxic brain injury is when there is a complete lack of oxygen going to the brain.
 This happens if the heart stops or blood cannot reach the brain due to arteries being damaged or otherwise restricted.

-• Cerebral Aneurysm Brain Injuries: Cerebral aneurysms or anything that causes the brain to bleed is a serious issue.
-It can and often does cause permanent brain damage.
-In some cases, ER doctors may not catch the symptoms of a cerebral aneurysm.
-If a patient is sent home with an artery widening in their brain, and it ruptures it can cause catastrophic damage or death.
+• Cerebral Aneurysm Brain Injuries: Cerebral aneurysms or anything that causes the brain to bleed is a serious issue that often causes permanent brain damage.
+If ER doctors do not diagnose a cerebral aneurysm and the patient is sent home, they can suffer catastrophic brain damage or death.

 Common Brain Injury Symptoms

 Symptoms will depend on the type of brain injury you suffered.
-Although most people will experience immediate symptoms, other victims might wait a day or two before they realize something is wrong.
-Someone with a traumatic brain injury might experience:
+Although most people will experience immediate symptoms, it might take a day or two to realize something is wrong.
+Someone who suffers a hypoxic brain injury might be unconscious and unresponsive immediately following the incident.
+Even when they awaken, they might be unable to communicate with anyone.

 • Unconsciousness